ionutbortis/easy-dotfiles/docs/no-emoji/tips-and-tricks.md

 The above is the script created by **`easy-dotfiles`** for a scheduled `daily export`.

-I's prefixed with your username, followed by the project name and the configured action.
-It's owned by `root`, it doesn't have an extension and it's not written in bash, but with the standard `/bin/sh` interpreter.
+It's prefixed with your username, followed by the project name and the configured action.
+The script is owned by `root`, it doesn't have an extension and it's not written in bash, but with the standard `/bin/sh` interpreter.

 Running it directly with `sudo` or as `root` might help you in troubleshooting some issues, if they arise, hopefully not.